krishauser/Klampt/Python/docs/source/FAQ.rst

 What are some examples of cool things that Klampt can do?
 ---------------------------------------------------------

-#.
-Install (nearly) all of the robotics basics in a single package.
+#. *Collects (nearly) all of the robotics essentials in a single software
+   package*.
 Visualization, kinematics, inverse kinematics, dynamics, collision detection, planning, and control are tightly integrated and easy to use.
    The days of installing several packages just to solve an IK problem are over!

-#.
-Robust physics simulation without the pain.
+#. *Robust physics simulation without the pain*.
 (Or at least, with less pain.)
    Robots can be imported directly using their CAD models without having to define bounding volumes.

-#.
-Really simple visual debugging.
+#. *Really simple visual debugging*.
 With only a couple lines of code, you can
    see motions, configurations, geometries, and transforms, and even edit them.

-#.
-File I/O is also well-supported, as almost all Klampt objects can be saved
+#. *Well-supported file I/O*.
+Almost all Klampt objects can be saved
    to disk, browsed visually, and loaded from disk in a single line of code.
-   This makes it super easy to share data between programs.
+   This makes it super easy to share data between programs, and to build large software systems with points, transforms, configurations, and paths treated as "assets".

-#.
-Integrated handling of triangle meshes, point clouds, and implicit surfaces.
+#. *Integrated handling of multiple geometry types*.
+Klamp't handles triangle
+   meshes, point clouds, geometric primitives, and implicit surfaces.
-   These objects can be used in collision detection, planning, and even simulation without preprocessing.
+   They can be used in collision detection, planning, and even simulation without preprocessing.

-#.
-Deploy robotics code using Jupyter notebook.
+#. *Deploy robotics code using Jupyter notebook*.
 The robot and world
    can be visualized, modified, and simulated in 3D (using WebGL) inside the notebook, and you can let collaborators modify parameters to rapidly see the results.

-#.
-Make thousands of slightly different worlds, and simulate how your robot
+#. *Make thousands of slightly different worlds, and simulate robot behavior in
-   behaves in them.
+   all of them*.
 Copying Klamp't worlds is very cheap!
 Moreover, you can save all the simulation trajectories and browse them easily.